kelasol/advanced-git/README.md

 # Annotations
  Annotations can be found in the myNotes folder.
 Notes are organzied by video section as structured by FEM.

+ Observation: To get the most out of this workshop I would highly recommend that you go through the exercises.
+The lectures are great for context and the slides are handy references, but a bulk of understanding through this course comes from reading and doing the exercises.

 ## Completetion Status
 [Todo]
 [&#x2714; In Progress]